sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 The `series_id` for the example Insight data above series would be `s:7F1FE30EF252BF75FAB0C9680C7BCFFF648154165AFE718155091051255A0A99`

 The `series_id` is how the underlying data series is referenced throughout the system; however, it is not currently exposed in the GraphQL.
+The current model prefers to obfuscate the underlying data series behind an [Insight View](./insight_view.md).
+This model is not highly validated, and may need to change in the future to expose more direct functionality around data series.

 ### (2) The _insight enqueuer_ detects the new insighte